Home » Military & Veteran Benefits » Military Benefits Guide: Active Duty

 Military Benefits for Active Duty Personnel

-Military benefits start with pay and allowances but also include healthcare, education, medical care, travel, free tax support, and home loans.
-Some benefits begin immediately, others require minimum time in service.
+Military benefits start with pay and allowances and include healthcare, education, medical care, travel, free tax support, and home loans.
+Some benefits begin immediately, while others require minimum time in service.

 Some benefits cannot be accessed until the service member has completed Basic Training and any advanced training required before getting a first duty station assignment.